 - State income taxes: Check your state's tax code to find out if your employees are subject to state income tax withholding.

 - Local taxes: Some cities and municipalities charge professionals an added income tax on top of the state.
-Philadelphia, for example, imposes a 3.87% tax on people who work in the city.
+Philadelphia, for example, imposes a 3.75% tax on people who live and work in the city, but 3.44% for non-resident employees.

 While employees pay for many of their own payroll taxes through withholding, there are some costs that restaurants have to pay on behalf of employees, including:

-- FICA taxes: As we mentioned, employers owe 7.65% of an employee's gross pay in these taxes.
-You are also responsible for the FUTA tax (Federal Unemployment Tax Act) amounting to 6% of the first $7000 of an employee’s wages.
+- FICA taxes: As we mentioned, employers owe 7.65% of an employee’s gross pay in these taxes.
+You’re also responsible for the FUTA tax (Federal Unemployment Tax Act) amounting to 6% of the first $7,000 of an employee’s wages.
 However, you may receive a 5.4% credit back if you pay the FUTA tax in full and on time.

 - Retirement matching: If your business matches your employees' retirement savings.
 This is usually reserved for high-level salaried employees such as a GM or executive chef.

-- Subsidizing tipped wages: If an employee's wage doesn't total at least the minimum wage requirement after tips, you as an employer must subsidize their wage to match.
+- Subsidizing tipped wages: If an employee’s wage doesn’t total at least the minimum wage requirement after tips, the employer must subsidize their wage to match.
 Check your local laws for rules about paying tipped staff.

 Let's revisit our server, Max.
 We calculated their gross paycheck to be $875 in the above step.
 However, after deducting federal, state, local, and FICA taxes from their paycheck, they go home with $732.

-"I spent years looking through ledgers and handwritten schedules to figure out billable hours, and using software has cut this time in half at least," says Paul Kushner, CEO of MyBartender and Co-owner of Steam Pub in PA.
+“I spent years looking through ledgers and handwritten schedules to figure out billable hours,” says Paul Kushner, CEO of MyBartender and Co-owner of Steam Pub in PA.”Using software has cut this time in half at least.”

 2. Get tip reporting in order